phoebe-project/phoebe-project.org/README.md

 to create a local webserver running the site.

-NOTE on `/static/` files: all files referenced as /static/ are NOT included in the git repository, but rather served separately by apache on clusty.
+NOTE on `/static/` files: all files referenced as /static/ are NOT included in the git repository, but rather served separately by apache.
 These include large downloads such as atmosphere tables and PHOEBE legacy builds and documentation.
 These links WILL NOT WORK when running a local server, as they will not be able to find the correct directory.
 See below in "General Notes on Layout/Conventions" for more details on what to put in `static` vs `public`.

 ### Dockerized (preferred):